 In addition to this specific expectation, during each coordinated financial condition examination, the exam team as directed by the lead state examiner and with input from the lead state analyst will be expected to review and assess the insurer’s risk management function through utilization of the most current ORSA Summary Report received from the insurer.
 Also, the lead state analyst will ask the examination team to address the unresolved questions and concerns arising from the analyst’s review of the ORSA documented in the template (see Appendix B), through focused inquiries and interviews and testing during an on-site risk-focused examination.
 Information included in the report and the operating effectiveness of various risk management processes can be supported/tested on a sample basis (e.g., reviewing certain supporting documentation from Section I; assessing the reasonableness of certain inputs into stress testing from Section II; and reviewing certain inputs, assumptions and outputs from internal capital models).

+U.S. Based IAIG Risk Management Assessment Considerations

+While the considerations covered in this chapter are generally applicable to all insurers/insurance groups filing an ORSA Summary Report, there are additional risk management assessment considerations for the supervision of Internationally Active Insurance Groups (IAIGs) that have been incorporated into this section.
+As such, U.S. lead states functioning as group-wide supervisors should document their assessment of the specific IAIG risk management practices as highlighted in Appendix C of the template.
+If such practices are already assessed and documented in the general review template, the documentation provided in this appendix can so state and cross-reference to where those practices are covered.

+To complete the IAIG assessment, the group-wide supervisor may need to request and review additional information from the head of the IAIG, which could include an ORSA Summary Report, Corporate Governance Annual Disclosure (CGAD) and/or additional information on risk management practices at the head of the IAIG level.
+The group-wide supervisor should utilize other filings and resources already available to the department including holding company filings (i.e., Form B, Form F) and public information sources before requesting additional information to complete the assessment.

+In completing the assessment, the group-wide supervisor should consider whether certain elements are more appropriately assessed and addressed as necessary during an on-site examination and coordinate with the examination function.
+In addition, the analysis function should follow-up on findings from the previous examination, as well as identify and assess significant changes in operations and risk management functions at the head of the IAIG since the last examination, as appropriate.

 Detail Eliminated to Conserve Space